benjivesterby/saddle.run/content/pool/_index.md

 **9:00 am - dusk** : Everyone

 ## Private Bookings
-Thursdays: 5:30 pm to dusk. - Private Gatherings may be booked on Thursdays beginning at 5:30pm for a fee.
+Thursdays: 5:30 pm to dusk. - Private Gatherings may be booked on Thursdays beginning at 5:30pm for $75.
 Please email [Saddle Run Board](mailto:board@saddle.run) for more information and costs.